-The PMP® exam is not easy and the depth of material can be intimidating.
-Our PMP® Certification Bootcamp will guide you on your path to obtaining your certification.
+- The PMP® exam is not easy and the depth of material can be intimidating.
+Our PMP® training courses will guide you on your path to obtaining your certification.

 Reference - A Guide to Project Management Body of Knowledge, 5th Edition © 2013 PMI